BA (Hons) Games Design and Development

 *Please note that the offering of optional modules in individual Film Schools, in any given academic year, will be subject to the availability of resources and sufficient student interest.

-In this module you will dive deep into the nuanced art of creating intricate, immersive, and believable game universes.
-This advanced module emphasizes not only the design of worlds but also the lore, cultures, ecosystems, and histories that make them resonate with players.
-By its conclusion, you’ll possess a comprehensive toolkit for crafting dynamic and interconnected game worlds that captivate audiences and enhance gameplay.
+Dive deep into the advanced practice of devising intricate, immersive, and believable levels and game universes.
+Engineer also the lore, cultures, ecosystems, and histories that make your game worlds resonate with players.
+Develop a comprehensive toolkit for crafting dynamic and interconnected game worlds and levels that captivate audiences and enhance gameplay.

-In this module, you’ll explore the crucial initial phases of game development.
-Through this journey, you appreciate the importance of comprehensive planning and leverage research-driven ideation to produce compelling game ideas.
-As you refine your concept, you learn to pinpoint your target market and tailor your game to their preferences.
-You also hone your skills in pitching game concepts, choose the most suitable project management methodologies, and ensure the optimal project scope.
+Explore the crucial initial phases of game development.
+Learn and practice comprehensive planning and leverage research-driven ideation to produce compelling game ideas.
+Learn to pinpoint your target market and tailor your game to their preferences.
+Hone your skills in pitching game concepts, choose the most suitable project management methodologies, and ensure the optimal project scope.
 A highlight of the course will be guiding you in crafting a vertical slice, a representation of your game’s core design and mechanics.

-In this module, you will bring your game concept or game assets to life, navigating the challenges of game development while also engaging in the negotiation process to determine the assessment criteria of your project.
-You will deliver a project aiming for a professional level of project management and quality assurance, keeping a developer diary to record your journey.
+Bring your game concept or game assets to life, navigating the challenges of game development while also engaging in the negotiation process to determine the assessment criteria of your project.
+Deliver a project aiming for a professional level of project management and quality assurance, keeping a developer diary to record your journey.

-This module focuses on enhancing techniques to produce engaging and intuitive interfaces for games and innovative control methods alongside bringing those systems to life through graphic design and motion graphics including VR/AR interfaces.
+Learn and implement the techniques to produce engaging and intuitive interfaces for games and innovative control methods.
+Bringing those systems to life through visual design and motion graphics.

 Any questions?